precice/openfast-adapter/cases/cfd-turbine/README.md

 The aerodynamic effect of the turbine on the flow field becomes visible.

-To visualize only the subregion where the turbine is modeled, use the commands:
+To visualize only the subregion where the turbine data from OpenFAST is applied, use the commands:

 ```bash
 foamToVTK -cellSet turbine